goFrendiAsgard/kokoropy/README.md

 Configuration & Getting Started
 ===============================

 Kokoropy is a python web framework.
-Therefore you need to have python installed in your computer.
+Therefore you need to have python (recommended python 2.7) installed in your computer.

 Linux & MacOS user does not need to worry anything since those OS have python pre-installed by default.
 Optionally, you can also install numpy & matplotlib.